 This conference will be of interest to both academic and industrial scientists engaged in all aspects of the drug discovery and development process.
 It will aim to showcase first disclosures of significant new therapeutic agents across all disease areas, and provide a forum for discussion of current topics and thinking at the forefront of medicinal chemistry.

-A number of conference places will be reserved for poster presenters and contributions are invited from the whole field of medicinal chemistry.
-Those presenting a poster may also elect to advertise their poster via an oral presentation of a single-slide ‘flash’ poster.
+Poster contributions were invited from the whole field of medicinal chemistry.
+Those presenting a poster could also elect to advertise their poster via an oral presentation of a single-slide ‘flash’ poster.
 To enable presenters to receive approval from their institutions, there were early and final submission dates – 30th April and 23rd July 2021.
-The outcomes of second round applications will be notified in August.

 Early-career Medicinal Chemistry Workshop

-Early career* scientists attending the conference will have the opportunity to apply for a free place on this popular satellite event.
+A traditional aspect of the 21st RSC / SCI Medicinal chemistry symposium program is the Early-career Medicinal Chemistry Workshop.
+Early career scientists (five years or fewer of post-graduate experience in medicinal chemistry) attending the conference have the opportunity to apply for a free place on this popular satellite event.